eoncarlyle/januaryplayground/README.md

   - ~~Sales clearly do not work right now~~
 - ~~Fix the `getMarketMakerImpliedQuote` that doesn't do anything~~
 - ~~Allow for starting market maker without quote~~
-- Multi market activity: either spread should match other market makers or should preserve spread and handle accordingly, current state doesn't make sense
+- ~~Multi market activity: either spread should match other market makers or should preserve spread and handle accordingly, current state doesn't make sense~~
 - Fix multi-ticker activity
+- Cleaning up sequence timestamps
+  - Consolidate all timestamps into one timestamp on the orderable fields
+  - Change the partial quote name to something less lame
 - Actual spread narrowing by the market maker and noise trader activity
-- onQuote action

 ## Previous Topic Notes